alh1m1k/WebKeyboard-for-StarCitizen/README.md

-There are also events that the client will notify the user about: connection success, connection error, new client connected, reconnected, disconnected client changed its id, system factory reset, host rebooted,
+There are also events that the client will notify the user about: connection success, connection error, new client connected, reconnected, disconnected, client changed its id, system factory reset, host rebooted,